seanhogge/active_translation/README.md

 ##### translations_outdated?

-By calling `translations_outdated?`, you can get `false` if any translation has a checksum that no longer matches the source.
+By calling `translations_outdated?`, you can get `true` if any translation has a checksum that no longer matches the source (otherwise you get `false`).

 This has limited value, but is exposed in case you need to handle situations in which models change without triggering callbacks.